ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

 - **Developer Experience:** Intuitive project structure and conventions speed up development.
 - **Nuxt Modules:** Extends functionality with a wide range of community-built modules.
 - **Scalability:** Easy to start small and scale up as the project grows.

-#### Nuxt.js and Vue.js Experience
-Having prior experience with Vue.js has made working with Nuxt.js a natural progression.
-The familiar Vue.js syntax and conventions are present in Nuxt.js, with additional features that enhance the development process:

 #### Static Site Generation for LiftJourn
 For the LiftJourn informational site, I'm leveraging Nuxt.js's static site generation capabilities: